basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 Riak TS tables are closely tied to SQL tables.
 If you are unfamiliar with SQL or would like to know more about how Riak TS integrates SQL, check out [SQL for Riak TS][sql].

-## Anatomy of a Schema
+## TS Table Schema

 In order to create a working Riak TS table, you'll need to plan your table out.
 Once created, your table cannot be changed.
-Here is an example Riak TS `CREATE TABLE` statement (broken across many lines for clarity):
+Here is an example Riak TS CREATE TABLE statement (broken across many lines for clarity):

 ```sql
 CREATE TABLE GeoCheckin